m1ghtym0/browser-pwn/README.md

 [What is Chromium?
 (DE)](https://www.heise.de/newsticker/meldung/Chrome-und-Chromium-Was-sind-eigentlich-die-Unterschiede-4245456.html)

-The JavaScript-Interpreter of Blink is V8.
+The JavaScript-Engine of Blink is V8.

 ### V8